Pandemic Emergency Unemployment Compensation (PEUC)

 • Have exhausted all state or federal unemployment insurance benefit payments.

-• Be able and available for work and actively seeking work, unless unable to do so due to COVID-19 related reasons.
+• Be able and available to work and actively seeking work, unless unable to do so due to COVID-19 related reasons.

 • Complete and keep a record of work searches (if work searches are required on your claim).

 • Report any covered earnings earned during the week being claimed.
-Covered earnings includes, but is not limited to, wages, paid sick time, vacation pay, and holiday pay.
+Covered earnings include, but are not limited to, wages, paid sick time, vacation pay, and holiday pay.

-• That has the ability to telework with pay and would still be working substantially the same number of hours and be receiving the same pay.
+• Have the ability to telework with pay and would still be working substantially the same number of hours and be receiving the same pay.

-• Who is receiving paid sick leave or other paid leave benefits and those benefits would exceed their weekly amount of PEUC.
+• Are receiving paid sick leave or other paid leave benefits and those benefits would exceed their weekly amount of PEUC.

-• Who is eligible for another state or federal unemployment program [including unemployment insurance (UI), Unemployment Compensation for Federal Employees (UCFE), Unemployment Compensation for Ex-Servicemembers (UCX), Extended Benefits (EB), and Short-Time Compensation/Voluntary Shared Work (STC/VSW)].
+• Are eligible for another state or federal unemployment program [including unemployment insurance (UI), Unemployment Compensation for Federal Employees (UCFE), Unemployment Compensation for Ex-Servicemembers (UCX), Extended Benefits (EB), and Short-Time Compensation/Voluntary Shared Work (STC/VSW)].

-All weekly claims (regular UI & Pandemic Extended Unemployment Compensation) can be filed online at https://www.iowaworkforcedevelopment.gov/file-weekly-continued-claim
+All weekly claims (regular UI & Pandemic Extended Unemployment Compensation) can be filed online at File Your Weekly Claim.

 HOURS TO SUBMIT A WEEKLY CLAIM